 Ans:3 and 4 dichotomized the survival time distribution at 5 years and modeled the ldl level distribution continuously, while 5-7 dichotomized both the survival time distribution at 5 years and the ldl level.
 I prefer t o compare the instantaneous risk of death but do not dichotomize the ldl level.

+Performed analysis that are valid (2)

+Log-rank test+censored data (2)

+statistically much more precise not to have to dichotomize a continuous measurement.(1)

+Total: 5/10